What Could Be Causing Your Fridge To Leak?

 Clogged Defrost Drain

-If the water leak is primarily inside your fridge, you probably have a clogged defrost drain in the freezer.
+If the fridge is leaking inside, you probably have a clogged defrost drain in the freezer.
 Today’s freezers run on a cycle of freezing and defrosting which means it is constantly producing condensation.
 The excess moisture travels down the defrost drain and is caught by the drain pan under the fridge.

 The small drain can easily become blocked with food particles, ice chunks, or it can freeze shut.
 As water builds up from the defrost cycle, it can leak out of the refrigerator and onto the floor.
 Most drain lines are positioned behind the crisper drawers.
 If you can easily remove the top of the drain outlet, inspect it for clogs.
 Often flushing the drain with warm water will clear the line.
 If not, contact a professional to investigate further.